Improving Healthy Food Access & Awareness

 New York City was the first major city in the country to set nutrition standards for all foods purchased or served by the City.
 The standards apply to the approximately 270 million snacks and meals per year that are served in places such as schools, senior centers, homeless shelters, child care centers, after school programs, correctional facilities, public hospitals and parks.
-The standards require City agencies to serve only healthier beverages such as skim or 1 percent milk (with exceptions for babies), phase out deep frying, include two servings of fruits and vegetables in every lunch and dinner, lower salt content and increase the amount of fiber in meals.
+The standards require City agencies to serve only healthier beverages such as skim or 1 percent milk and water, eliminate deep frying, include two servings of fruits and vegetables in every lunch and dinner, and lower salt content and increase the amount of fiber in meals served.

 New York City has established standards for all beverage and food vending machines contracted by City agencies as well as standards for food served at meetings and events sponsored by City agencies and standards for commissaries in correctional facilities.
 All standards are pursuant to Executive Order 122.